 Following these guidelines will ensure a smooth application process.

-1. SAT / ACT Scores: Students who are less than 21 years of age must submit test scores from the Collegeboard (www.collegeboard.org) or ACT (www.act.org).
-Scores must be sent directly from the ACT or the Collegeboard.
+- SAT / ACT Scores: Students younger than 21 years of age must submit test scores from the College Board (www.collegeboard.org) or ACT (www.act.org).
+Scores must be sent directly from the ACT or the College Board.

-4. Student Identification Number: Upon receipt of your application, VSU will assign you a university identification number.
-This number should be used on all correspondence.
+- Student Identification Number: Once your application is complete with all required supplemental documents, VSU will assign you a student identification number (commonly referred to as V-number).
+This number should be used on all correspondences.